elzaksspro/docs/v2.0/admin/configuration/README.md

 * __comment:__

 <span style="background-color:orange">if you define your own log_facilities, you will overwrite the default setting.
 Make sure to include all log targets you wish to log to.

 * __*General format of log target:*__ array(('type' => string, <attribute1 => <value>, <attribute2> => <value>
 * __*Standard parameters for all options:*__
-	* __'level' (optional):*__ restricts loglevel of current facility.
+	* __'level'__ (optional): restricts loglevel of current facility.
 Permissible values: debug, warning, info, error
-	* __'process' (optional): allows you to separate logs from different parts of FileSender into separate logfiles, for example the REST logfile gets huge.
+	* __'process'__ (optional): allows you to separate logs from different parts of FileSender into separate logfiles, for example the REST logfile gets huge.
 Permissible values: CLI, GUI, REST, WEB, CRON, FEEDBACK, MISC, INSTALL, UPGRADE.
 Comma-separated list.
-	* __'
-*__*Available targets:*__
+* __*Available targets:*__
 	* __'type' => 'file'__ logs to a file.
 You must specify a path.
 You can optionally specify log file rotation with 'rotate' => '<value>', where value can be hourly, daily, weekly, monthly, yearly.
 	* __'type' => 'syslog'__ logs to syslog.
 	* __'type' => 'errror_log'__ logs to the default PHP log facility as defined in your webserver's PHP module.</span>